 Following Ingham \cite{Ingham} consider also the derived function (the \emph{Legendre transform} of $\eta$ in logarithmic variables)

-Then we have the following generalized and effective version of Corollary 10 from \cite{Rev-Many}. \begin{theorem} Let $\G$ be an arithmetical semigroup satisfying Axiom A. Then we have for any $\ve>0$ and any sufficiently large $x>x_0(\ve,A,\kappa,\theta)$ the estimate
+Then we have the following result, see Corollary 10 from \cite{Rev-Many}. \begin{theorem} Let $\G$ be an arithmetical semigroup satisfying Axiom A. Then we have for any $\ve>0$ and any sufficiently large $x>x_0(\ve,A,\kappa,\theta)$ the estimate

-\end{theorem} Actually, sharper results with an $\omega$-function directly derived from the set of zeros (and not depending on a domain boundary function $\eta(t)$) hold also true, see in particular Theorem 10 in \cite{Rev-Many}, which generalize now similarly to the above to arbitrary $\G$ with Axiom A. Also, other PNT-and $\zs$-related quantities are estimated similarly in \cite{Rev-Many}, and now extend similarly as described above.
+where both $x_0$ and $A_3$ are effectively computable constants depending on the given parameters only. \end{theorem} Actually, sharper results with an $\omega$-function directly derived from the set of zeros (and not depending on a domain boundary function $\eta(t)$) hold also true, see in particular Theorem 10 in \cite{Rev-Many}.
+Also, other PNT-and $\zs$-related quantities are estimated similarly in \cite{Rev-Many}.
 However, we refrain from the technicalities necessary in formulating them here.

-Finally, we address sharpness of the above Ingham type result, i.e., a generalization of Pintz' oscillation theorem \cite{Pintz2}.
-We present here the effective, generalized version of Theorem 6 from \cite{Rev-Many}. \begin{theorem} Let $\G$ be an arithmetical semigroup satisfying Axiom A, and consider a function $\eta(t)$, which is convex in logarithmic variables (i.e. $\eta(e^v)$ is convex).
+Finally, we address the sharpness of the above Ingham-type result, i.e., a generalization of Pintz' oscillation theorem \cite{Pintz2}.
+We present here Theorem 6 from \cite{Rev-Many}. \begin{theorem} Let $\G$ be an arithmetical semigroup satisfying Axiom A, and consider a function $\eta(t)$ which is convex in logarithmic variables (i.e., $\eta(e^v)$ is convex).
 Further, consider the conjugate function $\omega_\eta$ defined above in \eqref{omegadef}.
 Assume that there are infinitely many zeroes of $\zs$ within the domain \eqref{eq:etazerofree}.

 Then we have for any $\ve >0$ the oscillation estimate $\D(x)=\Omega(x\exp(-(1+\ve)\omega_\eta(x))$ with effective implied constants (depending only on $\ve, A, \kappa$ and $\theta$). \end{theorem} As above, similar versions with an $\eta$-independent $\omega$ function hold also true, but we skip the exact details.